symonb/symonb.github.io/docs/math/filters/filters_theory.md

 # Summary

 So which one is the best? - It depends...
 It is impossible to achieve the same responses for the discretized and continuous system for all inputs.
 Therefore there are a lot of discretization methods to meet different requirements.
-Impulse invariant, HOF, or FOH gives the same responses as a continuous system for specified inputs (for different inputs responses are different).
+Impulse invariant, ZOH, or FOH gives the same responses as a continuous system for specified inputs (for different inputs responses are different).
 Z-matched transform does not save any specific properties but it is a simple method and when you just want a discretized system with similar properties it can be applied.
 The Tustin method is one of the most popular methods since it gives almost identical characteristics for specified frequency and its surroundings.
 This makes it useful for all kinds of filters or compensators.
-And never forget that all the methods give better approximations with a higher sampling frequency (for big enough they give the same outputs).
+And never forget that all the methods give better approximations with a higher sampling frequency (if $$F_s$$ is big enough they all give the same outputs).

 [Matlab forum](https://ch.mathworks.com/matlabcentral/answers/627953-im-confused-by-matlab-s-dontinuous-to-discrete-conversion-methods-and-how-they-work)